apecloud/kubeblocks/docs/user_docs/installation/install-addons.md

 :::note

 kbcli supports enable/disable an Addon.
-When installing KubeBlocks by kbcli, some Addons are installed but remain disabled by default, with their status shown as `Disabled`.
+You can enable/disable Addons according to your need.
+Moreover, when installing KubeBlocks by kbcli, some Addons are installed but remain disabled by default, with their status shown as `Disabled`.
+You can enable them by kbcli.
 For example,

 ```bash
 kbcli addon list